 First, it is important to know that once a default judgment is issued the defaulting party cannot participate in the case until the default is lifted.
 So, if you do find yourself with a default judgment entered against you, you must act quickly to prevent the order from becoming final.
 The party who requested and received the default judgment has seven days to serve a copy of the judgment on the other party, and the party who defaulted has 21 days to ask the court to nullify the judgment, unless he/she can prove that notice of the default and/or default judgment was not provided.
 Assuming notice was given, the court will only undo a default judgment if the party can provide a valid reason for his/her failure to respond.
 In addition, it is standard for a court to award the party who requested the default judgment court costs from the defaulting party to compensate for any reliance placed on the default.

 Ask for Help

 Once you are served with divorce papers, the clock starts ticking on the deadline to respond, so it is important to take immediate action to ensure you retain all your rights to participate in the case.
-Working with a divorce attorney can make the process of responding to the initial papers and any additional steps in the process much easier to navigate.
+Working with a divorce attorneys can make the process of responding to the initial papers and any additional steps in the process much easier to navigate.
 The law firm of Iafrate & Salassa, P.C., located in Clinton Township, is family law focused and can assist you with all legal matters related to divorce, child custody, support, and the like.
 Contact us to schedule your free initial consultation.